Ondra09/pomodoro/README.md

-Serves as a learnign project of D language.
+Serves as a learning project of D language GUI integration.